mozartsharp/PlaySharp.Loader/README.md

 ![tag to use](https://i.imgur.com/XMItNds.png)

-Note: You don't need to translate the champions.js file, also do not include it in the map unless the champions are named different (e.g Korean, Japanese)
+Note: You don't need to translate the champions.js file, also do not include champions.js in the translation pull request unless the champions are named different (e.g in Korean, Japanese etc..)

 Please make use of Atom, Sublime, Notepad or the default inline GitHub browser editor.